Access by Design: Accessible Instructional Materials Checklist for Cal Poly Faculty

 - Caption all video used for instruction easily and inexpensively.
 Buy only captioned videos and DVDs and have captions added to existing videos before using them online or in the classroom.

 - Provide transcripts for audio-only presentations and materials.
-Consider using a speech recognition software tool (such as Dragon Naturally Speaking or Windows 7 Speech Recognition) to convert your lectures and other audio-only materials into text.
+Consider using a speech recognition software tool (such as Apple or Windows speech recognition tools or Dragon Naturally Speaking) to convert your lectures and other audio-only materials into text.

 - Create or convert and post electronic course materials online in accessible formats.
 Creating accessible documents is not difficult and there are online tutorials and other resources for commonly used applications to assist you.
 Doing it right the first time is much easier than trying to fix it later!
 Guides for commonly used applications.